-It’s these industrial-scale gigafactories which give manufacturers the capacity to bring EVs to the masses.
+It’s these industrial scale gigafactories, which gives manufacturers the capacity to bring EVs to the masses.

-The world’s largest car manufacturers, from Tesla, Hyundai, Toyota, Ford, and BMW, among others, have committed themselves to electric far more rapidly than most anticipated.
+The world’s largest car manufacturers from Tesla, Hyundai, Toyota, Ford, BMW, among others, have committed themselves to electric, far more rapidly than most anticipated.

 This has been the catalyst for a surge in lithium stocks in 2022.

 Yet the market has been asleep to other minerals needed in battery manufacturing.